buildthenmarket/buildthenmarket/README.md

 # Tech consulting from Zero to Enterprise.

 ➢	B2B Web Design
+➢	responsive web design (mobile-friendly)
 ➢	Software Project Management
+➢	SaaS cloud apps
 ➢	Strategy Consulting
 ➢	Digital Marketing

 > About Us
 > ===

-We create engaging and interactive web and mobile apps that give our clients a competitive advantage.
+We create engaging web and mobile apps that give our clients a competitive advantage at a fraction of the going rate.
+Our belief is that quality work and adding a personal touch will help us to succeed.

 # History